matsjfunke/rag-from-scratch/README.md

 3. **Euclidean Distance**
     - Measure of the straight-line distance between two points (vector heads in this use case).
+    - Think walking from vector endpoint the other.
     - Formula:
         ```
         d(P,Q) = sqrt((x2 - x1)^2 + (y2 - y1)^2 + ... + (zn - z1)^2)